 A manufacturing company in Cleveland needed $3.5M.
 Building purchase, equipment upgrades, and working capital to keep operations running during the transition.
 Pretty standard growth story.
+Some layers of a capital stack are less obvious — for example, purchase order financing can serve as a short-term layer that funds inventory before revenue comes in.

 They went to their bank.
 The bank approved a $1.5M commercial mortgage.
 Good start — but that left $2M on the table.